Tang-hubert/Crawing-List-of-Admitted-Schools-for-Students/README.md

 - Get location link first, use excel to delete which more than one and Ctrl+s by each.

 - fixed the sequence of department_name (正1、正2沒有對應到 都會延後兩位)

+- make each students in list find their own

+- add efficiency thoughts: calculate each students searching(every folders with same exam_location) for each correspond stuno and make it store in a variable. and just call it to get the value.